 We chose to rank based on volume of deals and average price because—while the price of the single best deal we found to one city might be lower than the price of the single best deal we found to another—volume is the better indicator of a traveler’s likelihood of snagging a great price.

 If you're itching to visit one of these cities, the great news is that deals to these cities pop up very frequently.
 But, even if your desired city isn’t on the list, it doesn’t mean you need to give up your dreams of getting to that city without overpaying.
 We search for deals to every city and often find deals to out of the way spots like Basel, San Sebastian, Split, Santorini, and many, many more.

 10 Cheapest European Cities to Fly Into

 The best cities to fly into cheaply from the US are cities you might expect; they’re among the busiest airports in big cities in some of Europe's most popular countries.
 The even better news is that these airports are often very well connected to smaller destinations across the continent, so even if one of the top ten cities isn't your final destination, you could still fly into that city and then take a short, inexpensive regional flight to the place you really want to go.

 Here are the top ten cheapest cities in Europe to fly into from the US, based on the volume of deals we found departing US airports and flying to each city.

 For trips beyond Milan, there are easy connections throughout Italy and Europe.
 Many of these budget flights depart from Bergamo Airport, so be sure to schedule enough time (or even a short stopover) in between connections.
-Additionally, destinations such as Switzerland and southern Italy are well-served by high-speed rail and, increasingly, sleeper trains to Paris or Naples.
+Additionally, it's a short trail ride to places like Venice, Tuscany, Rome, and Bologna, and destinations such as Switzerland and southern Italy are well-served by high-speed rail and, increasingly, sleeper trains to Paris or Naples.